dondish/Senpai/README.md

 >Cat shows a random cat image ,

->fgt show a huge faggot font (thats a copy&paste shit example :3)
+>fgt show a huge faggot font (thats a copy&paste)

+>Urban Dictunary search

 it have some interactions with weeb stuff :3 as example these (here you don't need the prefix)